jerryjzhang/hercules-cli/README.md

 		-p, --program <programName>, the name of the program to be set/get
 	Examples:

 ###entrypoint

-Set program entrypoints of an application in Hercules
+Set/Get program entrypoints of an application in Hercules

 	Usage: hercules entrypoint <appName> set -p <programName>=<entrypoint>... hercules entrypoint <appName> get -p <programName>
 	Options:
 		-p, --program <programName>, the name of the program to be set/get
+	Examples:

+###release

+List/Rollback application releases in Hercules

+	Usage: hercules release <appName> list
+	       hercules release <appName> rollback -v <releaseVersion>
+	Options:
+	       -v, --version <releaseVersion>, the version of the release to be rolled back
 	Examples:

 ###scale